Who do you say Jesus is? Do you agree with Peter?

 Week 8 (February)

-The people's faith in Mussolini proved to be a false hope, of course.
+The people's faith in Mussolini proved to be a false hope.
 He did not do all that he claimed he would do.
 Because Mussolini was not all that his loyal followers believed him to be, his dreams came crashing down on him in the ruin of World War 2.

 To think about the followers of Hitler, Mussolini, Idi Amin, and other evil political figures makes us shudder.
 People have so believed in such men that they unquestioningly dedicated their lives to helping each fulfill his particular ambitions.